Norange01/Portfolio/src/projects/RubiksCube.md

 links: []
 linkTitles: []
 linkTypes: []
+descruotuib: "Wrote code, modeled and designed a Rubik's Cube Solver program using Unity Game Engine and C#."
 ---
-Wrote code, modeled and designed a Rubik's Cube Solver program using Unity Game Engine and C#.